Counter Cases or Cross Cases: Investigation & Trial

 SC provides the procedure in cross cases

-There is no provision in CrPC or in the Evidence Act dealing exclusively with trial of cross cases.
+There is no provision in the Code of Criminal Procedure (CrPC) or in the Indian Evidence Act dealing exclusively with trial of cross cases.
 The procedure to be adopted in a case and counter cases is elucidated in supreme Court (SC) judgement in Nathi Lal & Others v State of UP [1990 SCC (Cri) 638].

 The procedure that the SC prescribes